 François-Marsal, Frédéric (b.
 March 16, 1874, Paris - d.
 May 28, 1958, Gisors, Eure, France), finance minister (1920-21, 1924), prime minister (1924), and acting president (1924) of France.

 Franjieh, Hamid (Kabalan), also spelled Hamid Frangié, Arabic Hamid Faranjiyya (b.
 Aug.
 6, 1907, Ehden, northern Lebanon, Ottoman Empire - d.
 Sept.
 5, 1981, Beirut, Lebanon), Lebanese politician; brother of Suleiman Franjieh (1910-1992).
-He entered politics as a fervent nationalist, became finance minister for the first time in 1938, a post he also held in 1944-45, and was foreign minister several times for different governments, the first time in 1941-42 and the last time in 1955.
+He entered politics as a fervent nationalist, became finance minister for the first time in 1938, a post he also held in 1944-45, and was foreign minister several times for different governments (1941-42, 1945-46, 1947-49, 1955).
 He also aspired to the presidency, but was defeated in 1952 by Camille Chamoun, who had greater support from central Lebanon.
 After his resignation in 1955 Franjieh, who was then associated with a group supporting the policies of Egyptian president Gamal Abdel Nasser, was forced to withdraw from political activity in 1957 because of illness.

 Franjieh, Suleiman (Kabalan), also spelled Soleiman Frangié, Arabic Sulayman Faranjiyya (b.
 June 15, 1910, Zgharta, northern Lebanon, Ottoman Empire - d.
 July 23, 1992, Beirut, Lebanon), president of Lebanon (1970-76).
 In 1957 he was implicated in the murder of several members of a rival clan and fled to Syria, where he became friends with Hafez al-Assad, later to become president of Syria (1971).
 Franjieh soon returned to Lebanon to succeed his elder brother, Hamid, as clan leader, and after being elected to his brother's former seat in parliament (1960) he held a succession of ministerial posts, including posts and telegraphs (1960-61), agriculture (1961), interior (1968), economy (1968-70), and justice (1968-69).
 On Aug.
 17, 1970, parliament elected Franjieh president by one vote on the third ballot, but he soon alienated Muslims and Christians alike by his autocratic rule and his promotion of inept and corrupt clansmen, notably his son Tony.
 He was considered to be in large part responsible for the country's descent into civil war in the mid-1970s.
 In June 1976, shortly before he left office, Franjieh reportedly invited Assad to send troops into Lebanon to assist the Maronite Christians against left-wing Muslim and Palestinian forces.
 Rival clans who opposed Syrian intervention allied themselves with Israel.
 In June 1978, members of the Phalange, a rival Christian militia, murdered Tony along with his wife and daughter, thus cementing the rift between the clans and precluding a quick end to the war.